girder/girder_worker/docs/docker_run.rst

 docker_run
 ==========

-girder_worker provides a built-in task that can be used to run docker containers. girder_worker makes it easy to work on data held in girder from with a docker containers.
+Girder Worker provides a built-in task that can be used to run docker containers.
+Girder Worker makes it easy to work on data held in girder from with a docker containers.

 Container arguments